 The Northern Tablelands landscape is located either side of the watershed that runs along the top of the Great Dividing Range.
 Streams on the western side are the headwaters of the Murray-Darling Basin, while streams on the eastern side of the watershed flow down to the New South Wales North Coast.

-The Northern Tablelands Local Land Services region is an Aboriginal landscape, and the Local land Services places a high value on Aboriginal involvement in landscape management.
+Our region is an Aboriginal landscape, and Local Land Services places a high value on Aboriginal involvement in landscape management.
 There are eight Aboriginal nations – Ngarabal, Dainggatti, Anaiwan, Kamilaroi, Banbai, Gumbainggir, Bigambul and Nganyaywana - incorporating various language dialects, which fall within the Northern Tablelands Local Land Services.